gofractally/psibase/doc/psidk/src/specifications/app-architecture/supervisor.md

 Supported supervisor message types:
 * `"Action"` - Used when requesting the supervisor add an action to the pending transaction
-* `"IAC"` - Used when calling a function defined in an app interface of another application
+* `"IAC"` - Used when calling a function defined in a plugin of another application
 * `"IACResponse"` - A response to a prior IAC
 * `"Event"` - A notification from the supervisor that an event to which your app subscribed has been emitted
 * `"TransactionReceipt"` - A response with the payload returned by the node to whom a transaction was submitted